 It is recommended participants bring:

-Comfortable shoes and running attire (whilst we won’t be running, there will be components of the course which we will do outdoors)
+Comfortable shoes, a hat and running attire (whilst we won’t be running, there will be components of the course which we will do outdoors)

 Water and snacks to keep you focused

 A positive attitude

 I am under 18 years of age, do I need to bring my parent/gaurdian along to the course?